 Is there any way to know if my baby has been harmed before delivery?

-Cocaine has been found in breast milk.
-An infant should not be given breast milk following cocaine use by the mother.
-Newborns do not have the ability to inactivate cocaine and infants can have cocaine intoxication following nursing.
+No. When a mother uses cocaine in any form, the drug can get in the breast milk.
+Exposure to breastmilk with cocaine is serious and can be dangerous for a baby.
+A newborn does not have the ability to inactivate cocaine and infants can have cocaine intoxication following nursing.
+Symptoms include difficulty breathing and seizures in the infant.
 Never put cocaine on your nipples to treat soreness.
-This is extremely dangerous for the baby and is known to cause seizures in the infant.
-Talk to your health care provider about all your choices for breastfeeding.
+This is extremely dangerous for the baby and is known to cause seizures.
+Talk to your healthcare provider about all your question related to breastfeeding.

 Is it a problem if the baby’s father is using cocaine when I get pregnant?